-The acquisition of goods, services and utilities by MNsure must be free of all conflicts of interest.
-The Executive Director and MNsure staff will observe the requirements of the MNsure Conflicts of Interest Policy, Board Policy No. \\\, in the procurement process.
+The acquisition of goods, services and utilities by MNsure must be free of all direct conflicts of interest, and all reasonable efforts must be made to avoid, mitigate, or neutralize any organizational conflicts of interest.
+The Executive Director and MNsure staff will observe the requirements of the code of ethics in Minnesota Statutes, section 43A.38 and the MNsure Conflicts of Interest Policy, Board Policy No. \\\\, in the procurement process.